s-knibbs/s-knibbs.github.io/_posts/2016-09-08-experimenting-with-cellular-automata.md

 The Game of Life automaton can even be used to [simulate itself](https://www.youtube.com/watch?v=xP5-iIeKXE8).

 I created my own app to experiment with some of the different CA rules.
 I created this in C with [SDL](https://www.libsdl.org/), a low level game development library.
-Later, I ported this to [Emscripten](https://kripken.github.io/emscripten-site/) which has built-in support for SDL, to compile this to run in a brower.
+Later, I ported this to [Emscripten](https://kripken.github.io/emscripten-site/) which has built-in support for SDL, to compile this to run in a browser.
 A demo of this is [available below](#demo).

 The core algorithm is fairly simple.
 For each cell in the grid we loop over the immediate neighbourhood and count the cells alive: